My Photo

 SlingBox - Now Ready for Prime Time

-I reviewed the place-shifting Slingbox device/service a year ago (here and here), and concluded that it was a cool idea, but not quite ready for prime time.
+I reviewed the place-shifting device/service a year ago (here and here), and concluded that it was a cool idea, but not quite ready for prime time.
 That having been said, I took the box (now called "classic") out of the closet 2 weeks ago since we were heading to the mountains with no cable TV service, and I wanted to watch some NFL games over the Holiday week, as I am going to do today as well.
 I downloaded the significantly revised software and attached it to my much simpler TV set-up on our 2nd floor, avoiding the Comcast DVR and more complex sound system downstairs.

 The results were really good.
 It's a much better experience than I first encountered (even with the same hardware), and I can now really recommend it for occasions where you emphasize access and mobility over quality.
 It's like the rise of MP3's in digital music - enthusiasts argue that the sound quality is lower than either albums or CD's, and that the lack of the album diminishes the overall experience, but the other 99% of the population is willing to make that trade-off.
 The Sling access opportunity totally trumps the quality issue now that quality in my set-up has reached a high enough level.